ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **High Output Management** by Andrew Grove

+- **Bad Religion: How We Became a Nation of Heretics** by Ross Douthat

 ## 2017

+- **Privilege: The Making of an Adolescent Elite at St. Paul's School** by Shamus Rahman Khan <span class="primary-color">★</span>

+  I went to high school at The Lawrenceville School, an east coast boarding school similar to St. Paul's.
+And this line from Shamus Rahman Khan rings true to me:

+  > And, most important, while students were repeatedly told that we were among the best of the best, why was it that so many of the best came from among the rich?

 - **A Beautiful Question: Finding Nature's Deep Design** by Frank Wilczek <span class="primary-color">★</span>